ISanjeevKumar/playwright-cucumber/README.md

 or

-Add the additional require information in cucumber.js file
+Add the additional information in cucumber.js file instead of adding this in test scripts

 ```js
 const options = [